116392582/mecached/Commands.md

  * A key (arbitrary string up to 250 bytes in length.
 No space or newlines for ASCII mode)
  * A 32bit "flag" value
- * An expiration time, in seconds (unsigned int).
+ * An expiration time, in seconds.
+'0' means never expire.
 Can be up to 30 days.
 After 30 days, is treated as a unix timestamp of an exact date.
  * A 64bit "CAS" value, which is kept unique.
  * Arbitrary data